 The Stadiums that will Host the World Cup 2022 Matches

 Qatar has built numerous stadiums to accommodate the World Cup matches.
-The stadiums were built with high engineering skills and creativity, and they have elements of Gulf culture and history.
-Eight stadiums include a great legacy to bear witness to the great efforts made.
+The stadiums were built with high engineering skills and creativity and had Gulf culture and history elements.
+Eight stadiums include a great legacy to witness the great efforts made.

 Khalifa International Stadium